TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-vnetpeering-diagnostics-globalpeeringgatewaytransit.md

 />
 # We ran connectivity diagnostics on your resource and found an issue.
 <!--issueDescription-->
-Microsoft Azure has identified virtual network peering <!--$VirtualNetworkPeering-->[VirtualNetworkPeering] has the 'Use Remote Gateway' property enabled.
+Microsoft Azure has identified virtual network peering <!--$VirtualNetworkPeering-->VirtualNetworkPeering<!--/$VirtualNetworkPeering--> has the 'Use Remote Gateway' property enabled.
 Since this a globally peered link, this is not currently supported.
 Use VNet-to-VNet va VPN Gateway in  order to connect these virtual networks.
-[Learn how to properly configure Gateway Transit for VNet peering(https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-peering-gateway-transit)
+[Learn how to properly configure Gateway Transit for VNet peering](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-peering-gateway-transit)
 <br>